Members get a snapshot view of new Long Now content with easy access to all their member benefits.

 And to improve the quality of your own predictions, keep brutally honest score.
 Enjoy being wrong, admitting to it and learning from it, as much as you enjoy being right.

 (Iraq footnote.
 I asked Tetlock to opine on which experts were most right about how things have gone in the Iraq War.
-He said the most accurate in this case were the regional experts, who opposed the invasion, and what they are predicting now is a partition of Iraq into Kurdish, Shia, and Sunni areas.)-- by Stewart Brand
+He said the most accurate in this case were the regional experts, who opposed the invasion, and what they are predicting now is a partition of Iraq into Kurdish, Shia, and Sunni areas.)--Stewart Brand